E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_qcf/readme.rst

 Although the correlation function subroutines are serial, the remaining code is parallelized so MPI wrappers have to be used.
 Quantum correlation subroutines within PIM_qcf modules are compiled by executing the command ``make`` in the ``./source`` directory.
 The same make command generates a ``RunPIMqcf.exe`` executable for testing of the correlation functions.
-The user is advised to download and install ``numdiff`` from `here <http://www.nongnu.org/numdiff/>`_ prior to code testing.
-All test are executed on one processor core.

 Testing
 _______

+For PIM_qcf test purposes the ``numdiff`` package is used for automatic comparison purposes and should be made available before running the tests, otherwise the ``diff`` command will be used automatically instead but the user is warned that the test might fail due to numerical differences.
+The user is advised to download and install ``numdiff`` from `here <http://www.nongnu.org/numdiff/>`_.
 Tests and corresponding reference values are located in sub-directories ``./tests/xxx``, where ``xxx`` stands for ``oh``, ``ch4``, and ``ch5`` systems.
 Before running the tests the code has to be properly compiled by running the ``make`` command in the